phigas/freepaths-docs/advanced-tutorials/themal-conductivity-calculation.md

 <figure><img src="../.gitbook/assets/thermal conductivity profile.jpg" alt="" width="375"><figcaption><p>Thermal conductivity converges as the system reaches steady state.</p></figcaption></figure>

 There are two heat flux profiles calculated in the simulation.
 The one called `Heat flux profile effective.pdf` is calculated by averaging the heat flux over the entire simulation domain and the `Heat flux profile material.pdf` only averages the heat flux where there is material so not where there are holes.
-This means that both the effective and material thermal conductivity are provided in `Thermal conductivity.pdf`.
+This means that both the effective and material thermal conductivity are provided in `Thermal conductivity.pdf` (although if you are interested in the material thermal conductivity the MFP sampling mode could be more interesting).

 ## How to use it